cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 The operator transparently and natively supports TLS/SSL connections to encrypt client/server communications for increased security using the cluster's certification authority.
-Support for custom server certificates is available through secrets.
+Support for custom server certificates is available through secrets: this also includes integration with cert-manager.

 ### Certificate authentication for streaming replication